elenabarry/emojional/README.md

 Download the repository for [emoji2vec](https://github.com/uclnlp/emoji2vec) and replace these [files](https://github.com/elenabarry/emojional/tree/main/Original%20Emoji2vec) which have been updated to the current Python standards.
 Then add the emoji embeedings files you would like to test in the folder 'data/word2ec' as well as a copy of the Google News word2vec embeddings.

 ### Results
-We have evaluated the emoji embeddings on a list of emotions, sensations, feelings and keywords.
 We compared our emoji embeddings to the state-of-the-art emoji embeddings on a Twitter sentiment analysis task.
 Our emojional embeddings generally beat other embeddings using Random Forests and score the second highest using Linear SVM.

 <img width="467" alt="Screenshot 2021-05-31 at 02 46 22" src="https://user-images.githubusercontent.com/53048127/120128657-73741f80-c1ba-11eb-8f0e-9930e157937b.png">

 ## Mapping to Emotions and Key Words

-Our resulting emoji embeddings are successful at predicting different emoji usage:
+We have evaluated the emoji embeddings on a list of emotions, sensations, feelings and keywords.
+Each emoji embeddings can be seen to successfully display their multiple senses.

 ### Plutchicks Wheel of Emotion
 ![Screenshot 2021-05-30 at 15 55 08](https://user-images.githubusercontent.com/53048127/120110051-046bdc00-c164-11eb-984c-ce45643e8159.png)